Legislative Council of Quebec

 The council was composed of 24 members, appointed by the lieutenant governor upon the recommendation of the premier.
 Each councillor nominally represented a portion of the Province of Quebec called a division.
 The boundaries of these divisions were identical to the ones used for Canada East by the Legislative Council of the Province of Canada and were also identical to the boundaries still used today by the Senate of Canada for Quebec.
 The division boundaries were never changed to accommodate territorial expansions of Quebec in 1898 and 1912.

 The Legislative Council was abolished in 1968 and the Legislative Assembly was renamed the National Assembly of Quebec.
 Since the abolition, Quebec has a unicameral legislature.

 Powers of the Legislative Council

-The council had the right to introduce bills, except of a financial nature, and to amend, or veto bills passed by the Legislative Assembly.
+The council had the right to introduce bills, except of a financial nature, and to amend or reject bills passed by the Legislative Assembly.
 Its speaker, known in French as orateur, was by right a member of the Cabinet, and its members could serve as ministers or even premier.
-Two Quebec premiers, Charles-Eugène Boucher de Boucherville and John Jones Ross were members of the Legislative Council.
+Two Quebec premiers, Charles-Eugène Boucher de Boucherville and John Jones Ross, were members of the Legislative Council.